[LIVE WEBINAR] Green Screen Modernization for Business Efficiency. REGISTER NOW.

 Key Insights

-• Hybrid apps offer plenty of features, but you may have to stick to those that are common to multiple devices.
+• Native apps enable features that are unique to different operating systems, like iOS or Android, but while hybrid apps offer plenty of features, you may have to stick with those that are common to multiple devices.

-• Visual LANSA gives you the ability to use low-code tools to quickly build hybrid apps that can work on multiple operating systems.
+• Visual LANSA gives you the ability to use low-code tools to quickly build hybrid apps that can work on multiple operating systems just as easily as a native app would.

 What Is a Native Application?